 Let’s check how to make a countplot in Seaborn.
-I’ll load taxis built-in data to show you countplot in details.
+I’ll load taxis built-in data to show you the countplot in detail.

 (*, x=None, y=None, hue=None, data=None,